Cache Miss vs Cache Hit: What’s the Difference?

-Similar to a computer’s memory, a cache is a compact, fast-performating memory.
-It stores data in a hierarchy of levels, starting at level one, and progressing from there sequentially.
+Similar to a computer’s memory, a cache is a compact, fast-performing memory.
+It stores data in a hierarchy of levels, starting at level one and progressing sequentially.
 They are labeled as L1, L2, L3, and so on.

 A cache also gets written to if the site requests it, such as when there has been an update to the page and new content needs to be saved to the cache, replacing the older content that was saved.

 Whether the cache is read or written, it’s done one block at a time.

 Each block also has a tag that includes the location where the data was stored in the cache.

 When data is requested from the cache, a search occurs through the tags to find the specific content that’s needed in level one (L1) of the memory.
 If the correct data isn’t found, more searches are conducted in L2.

 If the data isn’t found there, searches are continued in L3, then L4, and so on until it has been found.
 Then, it’s read and loaded onto the page.
 If the data isn’t found in the cache at all, then it’s written into it for quick retrieval the next time the page is loaded.

 The faster the data is found in the cache, the faster it can load on the corresponding page.
 If searches are conducted past L1, the slower the loading times.
 Also, for each level that’s accessed for the data, the more time it takes to retrieve it, which means the slower the page loads.

 So, that means data transferred from L2 is slower than data retrieved from L1, but data from L4 creates much slower loading times than if it was read from L1, or L2.

 A cache hit and a cache miss has to do with this process and if the data was read from the cache.